PhD courses at the PhD School

 Facing the Past: Qualitative approaches to memory and heritage studies

-Autumn 2025.
-Course organizer: Tea Sindbæk Andersen, Dept. of Cross-Cultural and Regional Studies, Anne Folke Henningsen, Saxo Institute; 5 ECTS
+Autumn 2025 (Autumn 2027) Course organizer: Tea Sindbæk Andersen, Dept. of Cross-Cultural and Regional Studies, Anne Folke Henningsen, Saxo Institute; 5 ECTS

 This course introduces and discusses theoretical and methodological challenges in relation to qualitative approaches in memory and heritage studies.
 Participants are introduced to and discuss these different approaches, will reflect on theoretical positions and methodological choices, and will present their own work and discuss it with instructors and other peers.
 The course includes an excursion to a memory or heritage site in the vicinity of Copenhagen.